 The internship is an applied business experience in which the student works on-site at a business, nonprofit, or government organization.
 It provides an integrative experience enabling the student to blend his/her business education in a work situation with assigned tasks and responsibilities.
 Site work provides the framework and written analysis of the organization and duties extend the student's learning.
-Junior standing or higher and admission to the Haab School of Business & Management is required.
-(Haab)
+(Haab) Prerequisites: Junior standing & admission to the Haab School of Business & Management acceptable employment contract.
+(Haab) Prerequisites: Junior standing & admission to the Haab School of Business & Management